megaluck/documentation/docs/introduction/05-Node-communication.rst

 timeout -- Timeout on API requests in seconds

-There are many ways to send API requests to a Sidechain node (in fact any REST client could be used):
+..  note:: There are many ways to send API requests to a Sidechain node (in fact any REST client could be used):

   * Embedded swagger client: Sending HTTP requests via a  swagger client which is already embedded in the Sidechain Node.
 So you could run in your browser “IP:port” as defined in your configuration file, and select any of the commands shown there.
 For example:
   .. image:: /images/swagger.png
    :alt: Swagger

   * `Postman <https://www.postman.com/>`_ Collaboration Platform for API Development